cokelid/ChocoButler/README.md

 ## Usage
 ChocoButler will first check for outdated packages 1 minute after you start ChocoButler (and every N hours thereafter).
 This delay prevents your PC getting hammered at startup.
 If you're keen to check sooner, right-click on the Chocolatey icon in the system tray and click "Check for outdated packages now".

 Normally the regular blue/brown Chocolatey icon is shown in the system tray.
 If packages are available for upgrade, the icon will turn red.
-When updated packages are found, a popup will display also.
+When outdated packages are found, a popup will display also.

-To install available updates, right-click on the system tray icon and select "Install upgrades...".
+To install available upgrades, right-click on the system tray icon and select "Install upgrades...".
 This will install outdated package updates without prompting for confirmations.
 This effectively runs `choco upgrade <packages> --yes` under the covers.

 By right-clicking the ChocoButler icon you can see when the last update or check occurred.
 You can also start the Chocolatey GUI (if installed) via the icon, and exit ChocoButler too.